OS-Level Control

 • Keyboard shortcuts work naturally: Ctrl+F for searching, Ctrl+L for browser navbar interaction, Ctrl+T for new tabs

-• OS-level UI elements: Dropdowns, context menus, and system dialogs that aren’t part of the webpage DOM
+• OS-level UI elements: Dropdowns, context menus, and system dialogs that aren’t part of the webpage DOM.

 • Visual coordinate targeting: AI agents can directly click on elements they see in screenshots

-Beyond Traditional Web Automation
+Core Capabilities - Beyond Traditional Web Automation

 Control mouse interactions with pixel-level precision: